-This section of the handbook provides information to schools and families about the temporary provision of Hospital/Homebound instruction.
-The goal of Hospital/Homebound services is to keep the student current with classroom instruction and facilitate the student's return to the current classroom setting.
+This section of the handbook provides information to schools and families about the temporary provision of Hospital homebound instruction.
+The goal of Hospital homebound services is to keep the student current with classroom instruction and facilitate the student's return to the current classroom setting.

-St Johns County School District (SJCSD) seeks to provide hospital/homebound instruction in a seamless manner for students who must use this service.
-Students are expected to attend school to the fullest extent possible, but upon receipt of a statement of need by a Florida licensed physician, hospital/homebound services may be provided to students who are confined to home or a health care facility in St Johns County and are unable to attend school.
+St Johns County School District (SJCSD) seeks to provide hospital homebound instruction in a seamless manner for students who must use this service.
+Students are expected to attend school to the fullest extent possible, but upon receipt of a statement of need by a Florida licensed physician, hospital homebound services may be provided to students who are confined to home or a health care facility in St Johns County and are unable to attend school.
 The term "licensed physician" is defined in Chapters 458 and 459, F.S., and as used in this rule, means one who is qualified to assess the student's physical or psychiatric condition.
 Section 458, F.S., references medical doctors (MDs) and Section 459, F.S., references osteopathic physicians (DOs).
 An advanced registered nurse practitioner (ARNP) or a physician's assistant (PA) working for a physician licensed under the authority of Sections 458 or 459, F.S., may sign the medical statement instead of the physician; however, the name of the licensed physician must be noted on the statement in addition to the signature of the ARNP or PA.

-Hospital/Homebound instruction is not intended to replace school services and is, by design, temporary.
+Hospital homebound instruction is not intended to replace school services and is, by design, temporary.
 It is not a remediation program and is not designed to provide students with time to make up previously missed assignments.
 It cannot duplicate the comprehensive classroom experience.
 Instruction is minimal and normal progression that would be expected through classroom instruction in the school setting cannot be guaranteed.
-The goal of hospital/homebound instruction is to keep the student as current as possible with classroom instruction.
-It is expected that the family and school will minimize academic work missed due to absences prior to the initiation of hospital/homebound services.
+The goal of hospital homebound instruction is to keep the student as current as possible with classroom instruction.
+It is expected that the family and school will minimize academic work missed due to absences prior to the initiation of hospital homebound services.

-Communication among the school, the family, homebound teachers, and the SJCSD Exceptional Student Education (ESE) Hospital/Homebound Program Specialist is vital to the success of hospital/homebound instruction.
-This handbook provides a description of responsibilities for each individual involved in the implementation of services.
-When all parties work together, students are able to benefit from the provision of services and return to the school environment when services are no longer needed.
+Communication among the school, the family, homebound teachers, and the SJCSD Exceptional Student Education (ESE) Hospital homebound Program Specialist is vital to the success of hospital homebound instruction.
+This handbook provides a description of responsibilities for everyone involved in the implementation of services.
+When all parties work together, students can benefit from the provision of services and return to the school environment when services are no longer needed.

-Questions about hospital/homebound instruction may be directed to a school's hospital/homebound coordinator by calling the school or the SJCSD ESE Program Specialist at 904-547-7557.
+Questions about hospital homebound instruction may be directed to your home-zoned school's Multi-Tiered System of Supports (MTSS) problem-solving team contact by calling the school, or the SJCSD ESE Hospital Homebound Program Specialist at 904-547-7557.